Refrigerator car: Mechanical refrigeration

 In the latter half of the 20th century, mechanical refrigeration began to replace ice-based systems.
 Soon after, mechanical refrigeration units replaced the armies of personnel required to re-ice the cars.
-The sliding plug door was introduced experimentally by P.F.E.
-(Pacific Fruit Express) in April 1947, when one of their R-40-10 series cars, #42626, was equipped with one.
+The sliding plug door was experimentally introduced by P.F.E.
+(Pacific Fruit Express) in April 1947, when one of their R-40-10 series cars, #42626, was equipped with it.
 P.F.E.'s R-40-26 series reefers, designed in 1949 and built in 1951, were the first production series cars to be so equipped.
 In addition, the Santa Fe Railroad first used plug doors on their SFRD RR-47 series cars, which were also built in 1951.
-This type of door provided a larger six foot opening to facilitate car loading and unloading.
+This type of door provided a larger six-foot opening to facilitate loading and unloading cars.
 These tight-fitting doors were better insulated and could maintain an even temperature inside the car.
 By the mid-1970s, the few remaining ice bunker cars were relegated to "top-ice" service, where crushed ice was applied atop the commodity.

 Cryogenic refrigeration

 The Topeka, Kansas shops of the Santa Fe Railway built five experimental refrigerator cars employing liquid nitrogen as the cooling agent in 1965.
 A mist induced by liquefied nitrogen was released throughout the car if the temperature rose above a pre-determined level.
 Each car carried 3000 lb of refrigerant and could maintain a temperature of minus 20 degrees Fahrenheit (−30 °C).
-During the 1990s, a few railcar manufacturers experimented with the use of liquid carbon dioxide (CO_{2}) as a cooling agent.
-The move was in response to rising fuel costs, and was an attempt to eliminate the standard mechanical refrigeration systems that required periodic maintenance.
-The CO_{2} system can keep the cargo frozen solid as long as 14 to 16 days.
+During the 1990s, a few railcar manufacturers experimented with using liquid carbon dioxide (CO_{2}) as a cooling agent.
+The move was in response to rising fuel costs and aimed to eliminate standard mechanical refrigeration systems that required periodic maintenance.
+The CO_{2} system can keep the cargo frozen solid for 14 to 16 days.

-Several hundred "cryogenic" refrigerator cars were placed in service transporting frozen foodstuffs, though they failed to gain wide acceptance (due, in part, to the rising cost of liquid carbon dioxide).
+Several hundred "cryogenic" refrigerator cars were placed in service to transport frozen foodstuffs.
+However, they failed to gain wide acceptance (due in part to the rising cost of liquid carbon dioxide).